Romanian Orthodox Church: Collaboration with the Securitate

-After 1989
+Post-revolution (1989–present)

 As Romania made the transition to democracy, the church was freed from most of its state control, although the State Secretariat for Religious Denominations still maintains control over a number of aspects of the church's management of property, finances and administration.
 The state provides funding for the church in proportion to the number of its members, based on census returns and "the religion's needs" which is considered to be an "ambiguous provision".
 Currently, the state provides the funds necessary for paying the salaries of priests, deacons and other prelates and the pensions of retired clergy, as well as for expenses related to lay church personnel.
 For the Orthodox church this is over 100 million euros for salaries, with additional millions for construction and renovation of church property.
 The same applies to all state-recognised religions in Romania.

 The state also provides support for church construction and structural maintenance, with a preferential treatment of Orthodox parishes.
 The state funds all the expenses of Orthodox seminaries and colleges, including teachers' and professors' salaries who, for compensation purposes, are regarded as civil servants.

 Since the fall of Communism, Greek-Catholic Church leaders have claimed that the Eastern Catholic community is facing a cultural and religious wipe-out: the Greek-Catholic churches are allegedly being destroyed by representatives of the Eastern Orthodox Church, whose actions are supported and accepted by the Romanian authorities.
+In the context of the universality of Eastern Orthodoxy, Mihail Neamțu argued in 2006 that by calling itself "Romanian", the ROC "is laying claim to a perfect match between religious and national identity that is not borne out by real life".

 The church openly supported banning same-sex marriage in a referendum in 2018.
 The church believes that homosexuality is a sin and unnatural.

-In the Republic of Moldova
+In Moldova

-The Romanian Orthodox Church also has jurisdiction over a minority of believers in Moldova, who belong to the Metropolis of Bessarabia, as opposed to the majority, who belong to the Moldovan Orthodox Church, under the Moscow Patriarchate.
+The ROC also has jurisdiction over a minority of believers in Moldova, who belong to the Metropolis of Bessarabia, as opposed to the majority, who belong to the Metropolis of Chișinău and All Moldova, under the Moscow Patriarchate.
 In 2001 it won a landmark legal victory against the Government of Moldova at the Strasbourg-based European Court of Human Rights.

 This means that despite current political issues, the Metropolis of Bessarabia is now recognized as "the rightful successor" to the Metropolitan Church of Bessarabia and Hotin, which existed from 1927 until its dissolution in 1944, when its canonical territory was put under the jurisdiction of the Russian Orthodox Church's Moscow Patriarchate in 1947.

+After the debut of the ongoing Russian invasion of Ukraine, the ROC in Moldova has seen a significant number of parishes switching afilliation from the Moscow controlled Metropolis of Chișinău and All Moldova to the Metropolis of Bessarabia, sometimes smoothly, otherwise through intense debates and highly polemicized switches.